metricationmatters/research/proposals/ProposedPrefixes.md

 Proposal:

-Regularize the prefix names from previous irregular rules.
+Regularize the prefix names from previous irregular rules as follows:

 Deprecate 4 prefixes.
 If not deprecate then at least change 4 existing prefixes to be in more regular form.